cemeceme/qt-rules/README.md

 ## Plugin configuration
 To configure the plugin, add the following fields to the `[Plugin "qt"]` section of your `.pleaseconfig` file.

+### qtVersion
+The version of Qt to use.

+Defaults to `6`.
+Note that if the version number is changed, any version numbers in other config paths also need to be modified.

 ### qtMocTool
 The tool to use for moc generation.

-Defaults to `/usr/lib/qt6/libexec/moc`.
+Defaults to `/usr/lib64/qt6/libexec/moc`.

 ### qtIncludePath
 The include path to use for Qt.

+Defaults to `/usr/include/qt6`.

+### qtSORootPath
+The root directory that contains the different Qt .so files.

-Defaults to `/usr/include/x86_64-linux-gnu/qt6`.
+Defaults to `/usr/lib64/`

-### qtLinkerPaths
+### qtComponents
-A set of paths to use for linking to Qt.
-Multiple paths may be defined.
+A list of Qt components that should be loaded.

 Defaults to
 ```
-/usr/lib/x86_64-linux-gnu/libQt6Gui.so
-/usr/lib/x86_64-linux-gnu/libQt6Widgets.so
-/usr/lib/x86_64-linux-gnu/libQt6Core.so
+Core
+Widgets
 ```

 ## Provided rules